MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/overview-hololens-2.md

 > Tip
 > Remote Assist on HoloLens 1 and HoloLens 2 offer the same capabilities.
 However, HoloLens 1 gestures differ from HoloLens 2 gestures.
 Learn how to [navigate HoloLens 1 gestures](https://docs.microsoft.com/en-us/hololens/hololens1-basic-usage) or [navigate Hololens 2 gestures](https://docs.microsoft.com/en-us/hololens/hololens2-basic-usage) before reading the rest of this document.

+## This document assumes you:

+* Have a subscription to Dynamics 365 Remote Assist and Microsoft Teams
+* Have HoloLens running the Windows 10 April 2018 Update
+* Have contact using the latest version of [Microsoft Teams](https://products.office.com/en-us/microsoft-teams/group-chat-software?rtc=1) on a PC running Windows 10 or a Microsoft Teams on mobile.
+Learn about using Teams with Dynamics 365 Remote Assist. [will add link when I publish it]
+*	Have an internet connection.
+At least 1.5 MB of bandwidth is recommended.
+*	To connect to Dynamics 365 Field Service from within Dynamics 365 Remote Assist, you’ll need a Dynamics 365 license
+* Have installed D365 Remote Assist app on your HoloLens 1 or 2

+## Using HoloLens 1 gestures in Remote Assist

+HoloLens 1 offers several ways to interact with holograms as you navigate the device and various applications.
+Please read [this](https://docs.microsoft.com/en-us/hololens/hololens1-basic-usage) to learn how to:
+* Navigate the Start menu using bloom
+*	Select holograms with gaze, airtap, and voice
+* Move, resize, and rotate apps
+*	and more.

+## Using HoloLens 2 gestures in Remote Assist

+Compared to HoloLens 1, HoloLens 2 offers more ways for you to navigate the device and various applications.
+Please read [this](https://docs.microsoft.com/en-us/hololens/hololens2-basic-usage) to learn how to:
+*	Navigate the Start menu by tapping your wrist
+*	Select holograms with gaze, airtap, voice, and touch
+*	Move, resize, and rotate apps
+*	and more.

+You can interact with Remote Assist similarly to how you interact with HoloLens 2 Operating System features.
+For example, In Remote Assist, you can select something in three ways.
+*	If it’s out of your reach, extend your arm, aim your hand ray, and airtap.
+*	If it’s within your reach, touch it directly.
+*	To use your voice, say “Remote Assist” followed by voice command for that button.
+A full list of voice commands can be found at the end of the document.
+The easiest way to see the voice command for Remote Assist features is to say “Remote Assist.”
+Then, the app will display the name of each button, as you see in the image above.
+After a few seconds, these labels will automatically disappear.